-In contrast, “I” type employees have extensive expertise in one area but because they are hyper-focused lack the ability to really collaborate with other people in the company.
+In contrast, “I” type employees have extensive expertise in one area but, because they are hyper-focused within their own role, lack the ability to really collaborate with other people in the company.

 Nothing stops employee initiative faster than the perception of a dead-end job.
 If your medical receptionist can’t see any place for movement within your medical practice, they may start looking elsewhere.

 If employees know there are opportunities within the company for growth, their motivation to seek out those training opportunities (and the corresponding increase in pay) grows.
 More motivated employees will gravitate towards additional opportunities for career growth and mobility.

 👉Learn more: Read our full guide on how to get employees excited about training!

 5. Increased workforce sustainability